NMSU students trade jewelry instead of letters in twist on pen pals

 LAS CRUCES, N.M.
 (KRQE) – New Mexico State University students have put a unique twist on traditional pen pals.
 Instead of writing and sending letters, art students have been exchanging metal brooches and jewelry with other college students from across the southwest.

+Each school that participated will keep the finished pin collection for their program’s permanent collection.

-The pins will now be on display at the NMSU art department through May 15.
+The pins will now be on display at the NMSU Art Museum Mullennix Bridge Gallery through May 15.
+Timed entry tickets are available.
 The exhibit is also available online.